 Last April, Brooklyn Beckham and Nicola Peltz got married in front of 500 guests at her father’s oceanfront estate in Palm Beach, as one does when you are the children of the rich and famous.
 Beckham, you may know, is the son of Victoria and David Beckham, while Peltz’s parents are a model and a billionaire businessman.
-While Peltz and Victoria Beckham squashed rumors of a feud between them about the wedding dress, a different type of wedding drama has continued to unfold, stemming from an apparent falling out the Peltzes had with their wedding planners and culminating in two lawsuits.
+While Peltz and Victoria Beckham squashed rumors of a feud between them about the wedding dress, a different type of wedding drama continued to unfold in the ensuing months, stemming from an apparent falling out the Peltzes had with their wedding planners and culminating in two lawsuits.

 While Beckham was busy racking up wife tattoos, his new stepfather, investor Nelson Peltz, sued Nicole Braghin and Arianna Grijalba, who run the Miami-based event-planning firm Plan Design Events.
 After Nelson (again, a billionaire) accused Braghin and Grijalba of failing to return a $159,000 deposit, the two women filed a countersuit seeking damages for breach of contract, calling Nelson a “billionaire bully” and claiming his family put them through wedding-planning hell.